mupfdev/janitor-jamboree/README.md

 # Janitor Jamboree
 A constantly evolving project I work on to learn the art of game programming and design patterns.

+## Note
+This project is no longer maintained.
+I wrote it for learning purposes and have no further interest in it.

 ## Dependencies and how to compile
 The program has been successfully compiled with the following libraries:
 ```